Skip to main content

 A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.

 There are many types of OA, but the two main routes to making research outputs openly accessible are “Gold Open Access” and “Green Open Access”.
+Gold OA involves publishing articles or books via the OA route on a publisher’s platform.
+Green OA involves archiving a version of the manuscript in an OA repository, like SDU Pure.

+Content published via the Gold OA route is accessible immediately on publication at the publisher’s website, but may come with a hefty fee.
 Manuscripts published via the Green OA route may, in many cases, be made accessible only once a self-archiving embargo period has elapsed.
-The terms for onward sharing and re-use of OA content will depend on the licence under which it has been made available.
-(Adapted from SpringerNature)
+The terms for onward sharing and re-use of OA content will depend on the license under which it has been made available.

 To learn more about FAIR research data, watch this 20 minute video e-Learning module that aims to help researchers understand: